Profility/saucebot/README.md

 ### This discord bot is no longer getting maintained and will not be receiving any updates.

 # SauceBot
-A Discord bot that utilizes SauceNao API to find the source of anime image, you can invite the bot [here](https://top.gg/bot/923142964279115817).
+A Discord bot that utilizes SauceNao API to find the source of anime image.

+~You can invite the bot [here](https://top.gg/bot/923142964279115817).~ Bot is no longer getting hosted by me, please self-host it.

 ## Getting started